fau-klue/empirist-corpus/README.md

 ## Authors

-The corpus data was collected, tokenized and part-of-speech tagged by Michael Beißwenger, Sabine Bartsch, Stefan Evert and Kay-Michael Würzner who organized the EmpiriST 2015 shared task.
+The corpus data was collected, tokenized and part-of-speech tagged by the organizers of the EmpiriST 2015 shared task: Michael Beißwenger, Sabine Bartsch, Stefan Evert and Kay-Michael Würzner.

 Ines Rehbein, Josef Ruppenhofer and Victor Zimmermann added sentence boundaries and automatically mapped the STTS pos tags to UD pos tags.